-Materials: Orange and green lucite spaghetti plastic, probably acrylic or some early plastic “dahlia” flowers.
-Walnut wood and chromed metal.
+Materials: Round black painted metal base.
+Chrome rods, chrome rings.
+Orange and green lucite spaghetti plastic, probably acrylic or some early plastic “dahlia” flowers.
+Walnut wood leaves.
+Some metal parts.
 Metal sockets.

 Height: 106.68 cm / 42”

 Electricity: 3 bulbs E27, 3 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 Not a specific one preferred.